How Does Temperature Affect Your Tire?

 Let's take an example.
 Let's say you adjusted the tire pressure up to 32 PSI at a temperature of about 30 degrees Celsius on a summer day.
 If you maintain this standard until winter, when the temperature reaches about one degree Celsius, you will reach a pressure of about 23-25 PSI.
 That would be a bit low for your vehicle, so you should adjust the pressure again to the limit recommended by the manufacturer.

 As you saw in the previous example, the pressure will drop in the tires once the temperature also drops.
 With this in mind, adjusting the pressure is a must.
 As for over-inflating, of course, you have to put more pressure to compensate for the loss due to the temperature change.
 But you have to be very careful with the meaning of "over-inflating".
 Manufacturers usually propose recommendations regarding the pressure limit during the winter.
 They suggest that adding no more than 3-5 PSI in cold weather is more than enough.
 This reserve would be enough for a fluctuation of around 10 degrees Celsius.
-However, you would do your vehicle a favor if you followed the recommendations of your manufacturer because each of them comes with a specific set of specifications for each set of tires.
+However, you would do your vehicle a favor if you followed your manufacturer's recommendations because each of them comes with a specific set of specifications for each set of tires.

 Another important aspect is not to make these pressure fluctuations suddenly.
 Try to feel your car and understand the way it behaves with temperature changes.
 Sometimes, adding only 1-2 PSI is more than enough to cope with the changes in degrees.